Longinus: Folkloric role

-Under the folk name "São Longuinho", Saint Longinus is attributed the power of finding missing objects.
+In Brazil, Saint Longinus – in Portuguese, São Longuinho – is attributed the power of finding missing objects.
 The saint's aid is summoned by the chant:

 Folk tradition explains the association with missing objects with a tale from the saint's days in Rome.
 It is said he was of short stature and, as such, had unimpeded view of the underside of tables in crowded parties.
 Due to this, he would find and return objects dropped on the ground by the other attendants.

 Accounts vary regarding the promised offering of three hops, citing either deference to an alleged limping of the saint or a plea to the Holy Trinity.

 Brazilian spiritism

 Brazilian medium Chico Xavier wrote Brasil, Coração do Mundo, Pátria do Evangelho, a psychographic book of authorship attributed to the spirit of Humberto de Campos.
 In the book, Saint Longinus is claimed to have been reincarnated as Pedro II, the last Brazilian emperor.